 I love this time of year.
 I love Thanksgiving.
 I love Christmas.
 I love everything about it.
 I love the change in season.
 I love the lights and decorations that go up.
-I love the music, the food, the cheesy movies, and family and friends coming together over celebration and a meal.
+I love the music, the food, the cheesy movies, and family and friends coming together over a celebration and a meal.
 I love that people all over the world acknowledge in some way that our world was interrupted by God incarnate 2000 years ago.

 But for some people, the Holidays are a difficult season.
 It’s a season that amplifies their loneliness.
 It’s a season that amplifies the memories of loved ones who are no longer with them.
 For some, the Holidays amplify strained relationships, bitter feelings, depression, and anxiety.

-- Be Hospitable.
+1. Be Hospitable.

 It really doesn’t take a lot of effort to do this.
 Invite someone over to your home during the holidays and share a meal with them.
 You don’t have to plan some serious discussion about their hurts.
 Just feed them at your dinner table and enjoy their company.

-- Listen to them.
+2. Listen to them.

-- Sit with them at church.
+3. Sit with them at church.

 More than likely, those who struggle during the holidays come to the local church alone (although not always).
-Pay attention to this and ask them to sit with you.
+Please pay attention to this and ask them to sit with you.
 Invite them to your small group.
 They may not be a part of your biological family, but they are a part of your spiritual family.
 They are your sisters and brothers in Christ Jesus.

-- Encourage them to serve others.
+4. Please encourage them to serve others.

-- Pray for them.
+5. Pray for them.

 These are not the only ways to reach out in friendship to those who are suffering this holiday season, but they are five very tangible ways to reach out.
-Please feel free to share ways that you reach out to others during this season.
-I’d love to hear from you!